AnnaWilliford/2017-11-11-UTA/workshop/Sunday_AM_IntroR/R_intro.md

         * `v[2]` : square brackets operator =   "get me the nth element".
         * `v[c(3:6)]`; `v[c(1,3,c(8:10))]`; `v[-c(3:5)]` ; negative=drop element
         * with `which` function that extracts the position index of the elements with a specified values:`v<-c(1,3,5,5,7,5)`; `v1<-v[which(v==7)]`
-        * for multidimentional structures (matrices and dataframes) use [row, column] index to extract individual elements
+        * for 2D structures (matrices and dataframes) use [row, column] index to extract individual elements
             * Use `myOrder_df` dataframe: get first3 rows:
                 * `myOrder_df[1:3, ]`
-    * By name index: If the elements of your data structures have names, you can extract the value by name:
+    * By name index: If the elements of your data structures have names, you can get the subset  by name: [returned object will be of the same data structure if ["name"], and will extract a vector element when using `$`]
         * name our `myOrder` list: `names(myOrder)<-c("item", "type","cost")`
         * extract the first element of the list by name: `myOrder["item"]`
             * what type of data structure is returned? `str()`, `typeof()` --> LIST